artsy/eigen/docs/preferred_practices.md

 ### File Structure Organization

-The React Nativa parts of the app live in `src/` and most of our components on `app/`.
+The React Native parts of the app live in `src/` and most of our components on `app/`.
 Within this folder things can be a bit messy 👀 but we are working on improving that!

 Files that export a JSX component end in `.tsx` and files that don't end in `.ts` by default.